WordPress evolves. Let’s see new features you might not know yet.

 You can read the great post by Riad Benguella to get all details about this brand new concept.

-For now, blocks are only available in post edits, but the idea is to make the entire site customizable, including headers, sidebars, and footers.
+For now, blocks are only available in post edits, but the idea is to make the entire site customizable, including headers, bottoms, and footers.

 It’s a significant shift in the paradigm.
 Gutenberg’s block model is to be extended to the entire site.